 What is the purpose of embroidery?

-This is like asking what is the purpose of a Mona Lisa.
 The bright, vibrant and often colourful artform brings such joy to so many people around the world that this question is quite irrelevant.
-But sceptics may disagree but still relish sleeping on an elegantly embroidered pillowcase or get their shirts monogrammed.
+But skeptics may disagree but still relish sleeping on an elegantly embroidered pillowcase or get their shirts monogrammed.
 What is the purpose, indeed!

 Embroidery has continued to delight humans from time immemorial.
-Small handkerchiefs to large bedspreads have been embellished with countless designs of embroidery.
+Small handkerchiefs to large bedspreads to elaborate wedding gowns have been embellished with designs of embroidery.

 Most of the time embroidery is closely related to the culture of a place and in sync with the traditions there.
 While you may think of embroidery as a women’s pastime there are places where embroidery techniques are the prerogative of men.